Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 The Pilar 7 Bridge Experience is not for the faint-hearted

 Did you know that Lisbon has one of the largest parks in Europe?
-You will notice Monsanto Park / Parque Florestal de Monsanto [Google Maps location], the giant green area in the middle of the urban sprawl, when you fly in.
+You will notice Monsanto Park / Parque Florestal de Monsanto [Google Maps location], the giant green area in the middle of the urban sprawl, as you approach Lisbon’s airport for landing.

 The park is excellent for walking, running or mountain biking.
 Bring a picnic and check out the abandoned Panoramic restaurant, also known as Panorâmico de Monsanto [Google Maps location], for fantastic views over the city.